docsifyjs/docsify/docs/embed-files.md

 Normally, this will compiled into a link, but in docsify, if you add `:include` it will be embedded.

+External links can be used too - just replace the target.
+If you want to use a gist URL, see [Embed a gist](#embed-a-gist) section.

 ## Embedded file type

 Currently, file extensions are automatically recognized and embedded in different ways.